spicyjack/idgasm-sql/README.md

   used with `idgames_db_dump`

 **wadindex**
-- Creates an index and/or a catalog of files in a local copy of the `idGames Archive`.
-An index is a mapping of WAD levels to files in the local copy of `idGames Archive`, whereas a catalog is a complete listing of resources used in a `WAD` file, including vertexes, sectors, textures, sprites and audio.
+- Creates an index and/or a catalog of files using a local copy of the `idGames Archive`.
+  - An _index_ is a mapping of WAD levels to files in the local copy of `idGames Archive`
+  - A _catalog_ is a complete listing of resources used in a `WAD` file, including vertexes, sectors, textures, sprites and audio.

 **dump_o_matic**
 - Combines the contents of one or more databases into a new database file